Agent authorization (with User Consent)

 > cd market-analysis-agent

-> uv run . --signature-scheme jwks --authorization-scheme autonomous
+> uv run . --signature-scheme jwks_uri --authorization-scheme autonomous

 Navigate to the UI and click “Optimize Laptop Supply Chain”.
-The flow now includes an additional step for user consent:
+The flow now includes the deferred consent path: the token endpoint may return 202 instead of issuing an auth_token immediately.

 sequenceDiagram